Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Discussion

 \subsection{Best overall performance was on large corpora, large parameters and most extensive human feedback alignment}

-GPT-4 outperforms ChatGPT (as well the rest tested models) in terms of factuality of the answer (\ref{itm:RQ3}).
+GPT-4 outperforms ChatGPT (as well the rest tested models) in terms of factuality of the answer (RQ3).
 It scores 70\% (7/10) and 43.6\% (48/110) for chemical entity recognition and chemical-fungi relation recognition, respectively.
-In general, the factual knowledge of the entire generated text was higher (still significantly higher in GPT-4), but the output did not contain the relation that we asked for, so they were considered not specific.
-The hallucinations in GPT-4 is the lowest (54.4\%).
+In general, the factual knowledge of the entire generated text was higher (still significantly higher in GPT-4), but the output did not contain the relation that was prompted for, so they were considered not specific.
+The hallucinations in GPT-4 are the lowest (54.4\%).
 Importantly, GPT-4 produced only names of fungi which actually produce chemical compounds.